 from Facebook posts by Tom Dryer

-More on the horrendous damage it caused is on this page on our site.
+More on the horrendous damage this storm caused is on this page of our site.

 July 4, 1959